CarmoGomes2912/DIY-HomeLab/README.md

 ## Samsung (Having at least one SmartThings Hub is highly recommended.)
 - Samsung CU7700
 - Samsung BU8000
 ---
 # Why Home Assistant?
-Home Assistant is the heart of the project.
+**Home Assistant is the heart of the project**
-It receives devices from:
+It receives devices from: Tuya, ESP32, WLED, Future integrations, then exports everything to: Matter, Philips Hue (Emulated)
-- Tuya
-- ESP32
-- WLED
-- Future integrations

-Then exports everything to:
-- Matter
-- Philips Hue (Emulated)

----

-# MatterBridge
+# Why MatterBridge?
 MatterBridge imports every Home Assistant entity and publishes them as Matter devices.

-This allows pairing with:
+This allows pairing with

 - Google Home
 - Alexa